Then Came Bronson backdrop

 S1:E18

-When Bronson arrives in an Amish community his tales of the ""outside world"" captivate a young man and woman, Harold Mueller and Dorothy Hofer, who are betrothed.
-Soon, Harold becomes jealous of Dorothy's attraction towards Bronson and heads out to see the world he has been missing.
-In the city, Harold meets the model Jan and, in the meantime, Dorothy, back in the Amish community, ponders about love and the future.
+When Bronson arrives in an Amish community, his tales of the 'outside world' captivate Harold and Dorothy, a young betrothed couple.
+Seeing how Dorothy looks at Bronson, Harold heads out to see what he has been missing.
+In the city, Harold meets a model while Dorothy, back in the Amish community, ponders about love and the future.

 #19 - Lucky Day